phr34k0/proxmark3/Installation_Instructions/Parrot-OS-Proxmark3-RDV4-installation.md

 ```

 ### Make Udev
-The make udev command create's an alias for the pm3 under /dev which you will use to connect to the proxmark
-Iceman has made the udev script below which takes care of the blacklist rules.
+Iceman has made the udev script which takes care of the blacklist rules.
 This should take care of the remove modem manager.
+The make udev command also create's an alias for the pm3 under /dev which you will use to connect to the proxmark.

 ```sh
 sudo make udev